GunnarFarneback/LocalRegistry.jl/README.md

 This is also sufficient for registering a new package, provided that you have exactly one installed registry beside the `General` registry.

+If you run `register()` but the active project is not a package, it will look for a package in the current directory.

 ## Advanced Topics